UniMath/agda-unimath/src/universal-algebra/morphisms-of-models-of-signatures.lagda.md

     map-inv-equiv (extensionality-hom-Model-Of-Signature f g)
 ```

-### Homomorphisms of models of signatures preserve the evaluation of terms
+### Morphisms of models of signatures preserve the evaluation of terms

 ```agda
 module _